top of page

 Defining Our Goals for This Space The aim was to design a dining room that feels elevated enough for formal gatherings yet warm and grounded for everyday living.
 Spanish Colonial interiors often balance architectural drama with lived-in comfort, so our goal was to make those worlds meet — a room that feels museum-worthy but never intimidating.
 Letting the Architecture Guide the Design The space already had incredible architectural bones: arched windows, exposed wood beams, an

-Here’s how we transformed this New York parlor into a calm, Parisian-inspired living space.
+Here’s how we transformed a Brooklyn brownstone parlor room into a calm, Parisian-inspired living space.
 Defining Our Goals For This Space We set out to create a calm, and inviting environment that could function both as a welcoming space for guests and a quiet place to unwind.
 The direction was intentionally minimal to keep the room feeling serene, balanced, and visually uncluttered.
-Letting the Architecture Inform Our Design Style The room’s existing architecture set the aesthetic direc
+Letting the Architecture Inform Our Design Style The room’s existing architecture set the ae

 7 Ways to Make Your Home Feel More Parisian